 Before I visited the Chickasaw National Recreation Area, I had no idea it was the former Platt National Park.
 Sometimes national park gets reclassified and that’s the case for this area.

 Chickasaw National Recreation area features a couple of units.
-With the Platt Historic Unit, right outside the town of Sulphur, I found the Travertine Nature Center, the CCC buildings and the swimming areas.
-Then Arbuckle District offers Lake of the Arbuckles access at each of its three campground areas, Guy Sandy, The Point and Buckhorn.
-And an additional boat is located at Upper Guy Sandy area too.
+In the Platt Historic Unit right outside the town of Sulphur, visitors will find the Travertine Nature Center and the swimming areas.
+The Arbuckle District offers Lake of the Arbuckles access at each of its three campground areas.

+Located at 1504 Perimeter Rd, Sulphur.
 The visitor center, Travertine Nature Center is free and open from 9 a.m. to 4:30 p.m. most days.
-Find it at 1504 Perimeter Rd, Sulphur.
-The park is open 24-hours a day.
+The park grounds are open 24-hours a day.

 Bison Viewing

-Kids love animals so stop at the Bison Viewing Area located off U.S. Route 177, just south of Sulphur.
-A herd of 10 buffalo call the Chickasaw Natural Recreation Area home.
+Kids love animals so stop at the Bison Viewing Area located on both sides of U.S. Route 177, just south of Sulphur.
+A herd of buffalo call the Chickasaw Natural Recreation Area home.

 After several attempts to see the buffalo, we caught the bison near twilight in the viewing area.
 During our visit, we even saw a couple of baby bison grazing near their mothers.